Kraykennn/LC-DynamicDeadline/README.md

 5. Modify the Config Haha.DynamicDeadline.cfg within your game directory's BepInEx/config folder and change the setting DailyScrapValue to an amount of scrap you can achieve per day.
 6. You're done!

+### Conflicts/Incompatability

+---

+This mod postfixes the TimeOfDay.SetNewProfitQuota() method.
+Any mod that also interacts or replaces this method could potentially clash and cause problems.

 ### Special Notice
 This is my first attempt at making a mod for the game Lethal Company.
 I plan for this to be a stepping stone on to more complicated and feature rich mods.